brogli/Kaleidoscope/README.md

 I've tested this with unity 2019.2.0f3 and HDRP version 7.1.7.

-How to include the Assets/_KaleidoscopeStuff/Kaleidoscope folder with the 2 files for the effect as a dependency:

-Add this line to your Packages/manifest.json:
+If you want to include the Assets/_KaleidoscopeStuff/Kaleidoscope folder with the 2 files for the effect as a dependency, add this line to your Packages/manifest.json:

 "ch.brogli.kaleidoscope" : "https://github.com/brogli/Kaleidoscope#upm"

+Haven't tested it yet though.